Does Coffee Dehydrate You?

 Caffeine is a mild diuretic, meaning it can increase urine production.
 This led to the long-standing belief that coffee dehydrates you.
 However, research has shown that the diuretic effect is mild and tolerance develops quickly in regular coffee drinkers.

 A typical cup of coffee is about 95% water.
-For moderate coffee consumption (3-4 cups daily), the fluid you take in far exceeds any additional fluid lost through increased urination.
+If you are wondering whether drinking coffee every day is OK, moderate consumption (3-4 cups daily), the fluid you take in far exceeds any additional fluid lost through increased urination.
 Studies comparing coffee to water show similar hydration effects.

 Things to Know